ELITR/pseudonymizer/psan/tool/README.md

-Pseudomize tool
+Pseudonymization tool library
 ===============

-This package provides background logic for psedomize task.
+This package provides background logic for pseudonymization tasks.
 The task consists of these steps:

+1. Segmentation and tokenization of text.
-1. Recognize named entities using Named entity recognizer (NER).
-These named entities are than called candidates.
+2. Recognize named entities using Named entity recognizer (NER).
-2. Every candidate is annotated.
-User decides if a candidate is private or not.
-3. Private candidates are hashed.
+3. Make automatic rules from recognized named entities.
+4. Apply known rules to document

+You can also use helping APIs in the `controller` module.

 NER interface
 -------------

-Application supports two NER algorithms:

-- Regex NER
-- NameTag2 NER
-- External tool NER
-- or any class that implements `Ner` from `psan.tool` package
+The application supports any NER using an API in the `ner` module.
+An adapter for NameTag2 NER is part of the library.

 ### NameTag2 NER ###